-Armed with a degree in Economics after undergraduate graduation in May 2009, I thought I had it all figured out.
-I planned to become employed at a financial services firm and learn about the predatory mortgage lending practices that were destabilizing neighborhoods across the United States.
+Armed with a degree in Economics after undergraduate graduation, I thought I had it all figured out.
+I had planned to become employed at a financial services firm and learn about the predatory mortgage lending practices that were destabilizing neighborhoods across the United States.
 Unfortunately, I did not get any offers.
 Instead I received a lot of rejections.
 A lot.
 The world was recovering from a terrible economic recession while my classmates and I were jobless and quite scared we would never find employment.

-And at the same time, I was naïve and hopeful that I could somehow “be the change I wished to see in the world.”
+At the same time, I was hopeful that I could somehow “be the change I wished to see in the world.”

-So, I started to look for jobs in other industries and quickly learned that I wanted to do something with meaning.
+With this simple idea in mind, I started to look for jobs in other industries and quickly learned that I wanted to do something with meaning.
 I wanted to “help people.”
 In the most cliché terms, I wanted to learn how to save the world.
-After six months of job searching, various part-time jobs, and a stint at a small business publishing company, I finally found a position at a community foundation.
-It wasn’t exactly what I wanted to do, but whose first job is ever exact what she wants?
+After six months of job searching, various part-time jobs, and a stint at a small business publishing company, I found a position at a foundation.
+And, that’s how I made it into philanthropy and found my way to blogging.

 Ever since I’ve had a full-time job, I’ve used this blog to document my observations, process current events and share photos.
 I probably could post more often, but I like to have conversations irl.